davchez/cse15l-lab3-report/README.md

 #### Example D
 ![Image](screenshot5.jpg)

+[Additional grep documentation on -R](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).
 For Example D, the substring "Italy" was recursively searched for in all files in written_2/.
 As seen in the terminal, the output returned a large amount of files which had lines containing the substring "Italy".
 On the left side is the title of the file which contained the substring "Italy"; on the right side of the title is the specific string containing "Italy".

 <br>